|

 When the lamp is first turned on, the current travels through the path

-of least resistance, which is through the bypass circuit, and across
+of least resistance, which is through the bypass circuit, and across the

-up the filament in each electrode, which are located at both ends of the tube
+filament in each electrode, which are located at both ends of the tube

-(these electrodes are simple filaments, like those found in
+(these electrodes are simple filaments, like those found in incandescent

-becomes "excited" and it generates radiant energy, mainly in the
+it generates radiant energy, mainly in the ultraviolet range.
+This energy

-ultraviolet range.
-This energy causes the phosphor coating on the inside
+causes the phosphor coating on the inside of the tube to fluoresce,

-of the tube to fluoresce, converting the ultraviolet into visible
+converting the ultraviolet into visible light.

 The Starter: